 Since many different variables will determine the optimal type of laser treatment for your particular set of circumstances, the preferred procedure for each eye can only be decided after a thorough examination.
-With about 20 years of experience in the field of corneal refractive laser corrections, Dr Potgieter is uniquely qualified to recommend and perform the type of procedure that will give you the best possible outcome.
+With approximately 30 years of experience in the field of corneal refractive laser corrections, Dr Potgieter is uniquely qualified to recommend and perform the type of procedure that will give you the best possible outcome.

 PRK is the acronym for Photo Refractive Keratectomy.
 It is the first laser vision treatment developed in 1988 to permanently correct vision and today remains the preferred treatment option for patients whose corneas are too thin for Lasik.